DitroniX/IPEM-Plus-ESP32-C5-LoRa-LoRaWAN-IoT-Mains-Power-Energy-Monitor/README.md

 ## Updates

--   26-06-05 - More on order and in produciotn.
+-   26-06-05 - More on order and in production.
 ETA circa 20th June.
 -   26-06-04 - First production came in and pre-orders went stright out.
 Really pleased with the board.
 -   26-05-30 - IPEM Plus fully tested and in production.
 -   26-04-14 - Finalising design process this week, in preparation for production.